This article was last updated on July 21, 2021.

 If you don’t understand something, ask questions until you do.

-Track your tests.
+Track your health tests yourself.

 If necessary, get a second opinion.